JanBrin/kalender/README.md

 - `addEvent` Add a new event.
 - `addEvents` Add multiple new events.
 - `removeEvent` Remove a event.
+- `removeById` Remove a event by it's id.
 - `removeWhere` Remove events where they match a test case.
 - `updateEvent` Updates an event.
+- `eventById` Get an event by it's id.
+- `idByEvent` Get an id by it's event.
 - `clearEvents` Clear all the stored events.

 ### CalendarController